boboldehampsink/import/README.md

 ###0.8.0###
  - Added the ability to import Users
  - Added the ability to download the originally uploaded file
+ - Added the ability to delete import history
  - Changed the "registerImportFinish" hook to "onImportFinish" event

 ###0.7.3###